๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-When you're tested on pharmacology, you're not just being asked to list administration routes—you're being evaluated on whether you understand why a clinician would choose one route over another.
-The key principles at play here include bioavailability (how much drug actually reaches systemic circulation), onset of action (how quickly effects begin), and first-pass metabolism (the liver's processing of drugs before they reach the bloodstream).
-These concepts determine everything from emergency treatment protocols to chronic disease management.
+When you're tested on pharmacology, you're not just being asked to list administration routes.
+You're being evaluated on whether you understand why a clinician would choose one route over another.
+The key principles at play here are bioavailability (how much drug actually reaches systemic circulation), onset of action (how quickly effects begin), and first-pass metabolism (the liver's processing of drugs before they reach the bloodstream).
+These concepts drive everything from emergency treatment protocols to chronic disease management.

 Routes That Bypass First-Pass Metabolism

-First-pass metabolism occurs when drugs absorbed from the GI tract pass through the liver before reaching systemic circulation, often significantly reducing bioavailability.
-These routes deliver drugs directly to the bloodstream, avoiding hepatic processing entirely.
+First-pass metabolism occurs when drugs absorbed from the GI tract travel through the hepatic portal vein to the liver before reaching systemic circulation, often significantly reducing bioavailability.
+The routes below deliver drugs into the bloodstream while avoiding that hepatic processing.

 Sublingual Administration

-• Bypasses first-pass metabolism, making it ideal for drugs like nitroglycerin that would be extensively metabolized by the liver
+• Bypasses first-pass metabolism, making it ideal for drugs like nitroglycerin that would be extensively broken down by the liver if swallowed

-• Requires patient cooperation—drug must dissolve completely without swallowing for maximum effect
+• Requires patient cooperation: the drug must dissolve completely under the tongue without swallowing or chewing for maximum effect

 Buccal Administration

-• Placed between gum and cheek, absorbing through the buccal mucosa into systemic circulation
+• Placed between the gum and cheek, absorbing through the buccal mucosa into systemic circulation

-• Slower onset than sublingual due to less vascular tissue, but useful for sustained-release formulations
+• Slower onset than sublingual because the buccal mucosa is less permeable, but this makes it useful for sustained-release formulations

-• Avoids GI degradation—commonly used for fentanyl lozenges and certain hormone therapies
+• Avoids GI degradation: commonly used for fentanyl buccal tablets and certain hormone therapies

 Transdermal Administration

-• Patches deliver medication through the skin into capillaries for continuous, controlled systemic absorption
+• Patches deliver medication through the skin into dermal capillaries for continuous, controlled systemic absorption

-• Limited to lipophilic drugs with low molecular weight—examples include fentanyl, nicotine, and estrogen patches
+• Limited to lipophilic (fat-soluble) drugs with low molecular weight: examples include fentanyl, nicotine, and estradiol patches

 Intranasal Administration

-• Bypasses first-pass metabolism—critical for emergency medications like naloxone (Narcan) for opioid overdose
+• Bypasses first-pass metabolism: critical for emergency medications like naloxone (Narcan) for opioid overdose reversal

-• Rich blood supply allows rapid absorption; also used for vaccines and migraine medications
+• Rich blood supply allows rapid absorption; also used for sumatriptan (migraine treatment) and certain flu vaccines

 Parenteral Routes: Direct Systemic Access